 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 At this time of year, the only post that possibly may be more popular on here than my guide showing you How To Make Damson & Sloe Gin I wrote way back when in 2014 (!) is my recipe showing you How To Make Damson Jam.
 It is very clear to me that you’re all just as much into autumn foraging as I am!
+And my new favourite thing to make with foraged sloes?
+Sloe Brandy.

 Usually I like to stick to tradition: I’ve been making either a batch of sloe gin or damson gin, or both for as long as I’ve been old enough to do so, and if for any reason my fruit supply is unavailable I’ve gone to great lengths to secure some – just a gentle reminder to all that when you forage it is really bad form to strip a patch clean – not only is it polite to leave something for the next forager, but you might be doing damage to the local ecosystem too by removing some little creature’s food source!